In collaboration with Bioenterprise, NorthBridge held an informational session on January 25 to provide insights on accessing government support.

 Contrary to loans received from banks or other lenders, government loans tend to offer favourable repayment terms, with low to no interest options, and sometimes partial loan forgiveness.
 Examples of loans available for agri-food innovation include the Strategic Innovation Fund, the Sustainable CAP programs AgriScience and AgriInnovates, and programs offered through Canada’s Regional Development Agencies.

-When applying for either grants or loans, there are a few key considerations to keep in mind.
+When applying for either grants or loans, there are a few key considerations.
 Applicants should always keep program priorities in mind, as well as eligibility requirements.
 Additionally, as government support is usually designed to facilitate projects, but not replace traditional financing, companies will need to prove they have access to funds, and that the government assistance will have a significant positive impact on the project, whether in terms of quicker timelines, or increased hires.
 As direct support can involve long application processes and lengthy wait times, and because applications must be submitted prior to project start dates, advanced planning is necessary.
 Planning out project milestones, securing matching funds, performing market research, projecting revenue and job growth, and assessing risks can all be completed before the project begins.

 Stacking can allow companies to access a combination of loans, grants, and tax credits, and allow for companies to access greater amounts of funding.
 Stacking limits are usually imposed by grant guidelines, meaning that the amount of government funding received cannot exceed a certain percentage of project costs, as defined by program requirements.
 Keeping these limitations in mind can help you determine which programs you want to apply to in addition to SR&ED.